df1/df1.github.io/source/_posts/2012-04-16-osdc-2012-impressions.markdown

 ##Apps on HTML5 and the new WebAPIs
 *	Speaker: Thinker (Mozilla)

-This session is an introduction and with live demonstrations to B2G's Web API.
-The entire development model is very much like the development of a web-based browser extension.
+This session was an introduction and live demonstration to B2G's Web API.
+The entire B2G development model is very much like the development of a web-based browser extension.
 After that talk, so many people rushed into the booth of Mozilla, and unfortunately, I was at the booth too and left an evidence in their press photo. lol

 {%img /attachments/2012-04-16-osdc-2012-impressions/me.png  "Le me, and the Mozilla website"%}